Ramgarhia: Occupation and status

-Historically, the Ramgarhias worked as carpenters, blacksmiths, and bricklayers.
-The occupation was passed-down in the family workshops, with the father or older brother teaching his son or younger brother the trade.
-Traditionally, they occupied the servantile/menial role (known as kammis or sepidars) in the jajmani system as skilled artisans (known as mistry), with their patrons being Jat sardars and zamindars.
-The Ramgarhia were ranked lower than Jat Sikhs on the traditional caste-hierarchy.
-However, the Ramgarhias more stringently kept the visible articles of the Sikh faith, such as kesh and dastar, when compared to the Jat Sikhs, as they strongly link their Ramgarhia identity to their Sikh one.
-In East Africa, they status developed in a unique manner as they were the majority of the Sikh population there and the trend-setters, with their traditional menial status back in Punjabi under the jajmani system not being relevant in East Africa.
+In East Africa, their status developed in a unique manner as they were the majority of the Sikh population there and the trend-setters, with their traditional menial status back in Punjabi under the jajmani system not being relevant in East Africa.
 The East African Ramgarhias did not aspire to hold agricultural land but rather worked toward greater educational attainment as a status-marker.
 In Punjab, the Ramgarhias left their traditional sepidar (servile) roles for the urban-industrial structure either domestically or by going abroad, which freed them from the entrapments of the jajmani system.
 Non-Ramgarhia Sikhs in East Africa also emulated the Ramgarhias and became outwardly more devout Sikhs like the Ramgarhias as a result.
 According to some scholars, such as McLeod (1976) and Ballard (1977), the Ramgarhia Sikhs became devout Sikhs and emulated the Jat Sikhs in an effort to aspire to greater upward social mobility.
 However, Sewa Singh Kalsi disagrees and believes the Ramgarhias were inspired by the Khalsa's message of equality, as promulgated through the amrit sanchar ceremony.
 There are instances of infighting within the Ramgarhia community between more Khalsa Sikh-orientated Ramgarhias (who identify more strongly as Ramgarhias) and Ramgarhias who revere Vishvakarma and follow Namdhari beliefs or practices (who are more amicable to the Tarkhan label), as the Khalsa Sikh-orientated Ramgarhias view those traditions as against Sikh maryada (traditions).
 Furthermore, some gurdwaras that had Ramgarhia members in their management board in the United Kingdom, such as in Leeds, changed their gurdwara constitutions in a manner to only allow keshdhari Sikhs to join, which was an underhanded way to exclude non-Ramgarhia Sikhs, especially Jat Sikhs, from positions of power and forbade them from reading the Guru Granth Sahib or distributing religious food, as the Ramgarhias were much more ardent practitioners of keeping kesh when compared to other Sikh castes in the Leeds diaspora.